Gay/Lesbian Fiction, Literary Fiction,

 Poetry has continued to be one of the driving forces in Joanne’s life.
 Her book of poems, Piggybacked, was written as a tribute to her late grandfather, Samuel Bodin, also a poet.
 His poetry, written in Russian and Yiddish, was translated into English, and some of his love poems are included in Piggybacked.

 Since her retirement from a thirty-four year teaching career, Joanne has continued to pursue her writing.
 Her first novel, Walking Fish, won the New Mexico Book Awards and the International Book Awards in gay/lesbian fiction and Piggybacked was a finalist in the New Mexico Book Awards.
 Her poetry has appeared in numerous anthologies and other publications.
-She has completed a second novel about the esoteric world of orchids, which is awaiting publication.
+She has completed a second novel, Orchid of the Night, a physiological thriller about a man running from his troubled past who finds solace in the gay community of Ixtlan.
 Currently, Joanne is working on a collection of poetry which deals with the Sixties generation and the New Age Movement on the west coast.

 Title: Walking Fish

 Publisher: Outskirts Press (2010)